Minimum railway curve radius: Speed and cant

 As a heavy train goes around a bend at speed, the reactive centrifugal force may cause negative effects: passengers and cargo may experience unpleasant forces, the inside and outside rails will wear unequally, and insufficiently anchored tracks may move.
 To counter this, a cant (superelevation) is used.
 Ideally, the train should be tilted such that resultant force acts vertically downwards through the bottom of the train, so the wheels, track, train and passengers feel little or no sideways force ("down" and "sideways" are given with respect to the plane of the track and train).
 Some trains are capable of tilting to enhance this effect for passenger comfort.
 Because freight and passenger trains tend to move at different speeds, a cant cannot be ideal for both types of rail traffic.

 The relationship between speed and tilt can be calculated mathematically.
-We start with the formula for a balancing centripetal force: θ is the angle by which the train is tilted due to the cant, r is the curve radius in meters, v is the speed in meters per second, and g is the standard gravity, approximately equal to 9.81 m/s²:
+Starting with the formula for a balancing centripetal force, where θ is the angle by which the train is tilted due to the cant, r is the curve radius in metres, v is the speed in metres per second, and g is the gravity of Earth, approximately 9.81 m/s²: